lettools/PackageTest/README.md

 * library(biomaRt)

 ### Input files
 Only those columns that are required are shown.
-The sample, legend and hap files are in the SHAPEIT2 format (http://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html).
+The sample, legend and hap files are in the IMPUTE format (https://mathgen.stats.ox.ac.uk/impute/1000GP_Phase3.html).

 Both the legend and sample files have headers, but the hap does not.
 Your hap file should have the same number of rows as that of the legend (once the legend's header is accounted for) and should also have twice the number of columns as the sample has rows, because each individual will have two haplotypes.
 Below are examples of acceptable formats.